Back to part ONE

 When the first plans of the new Gurdwara were discussed, the historical Golden Temple at Amritsar was very much in mind of the management.
 The element of the tradition was strong and compromise solution was found by the Architect Mr. Vamos.
 The present Dome was designed to reduce echo.
 The advice of the sructural Engineers Messrs.
 Gilbert A. Dean & Partners for structural safety was accepted.

 The foundation stone for the Gurdwara was laid in an impressive ceremony on 16th January, 1959 by Sardar Mohan Singh, Sardar Santokh Singh Mehta, Sardar Kartar Singh on behalf of his father Sardar Atmaram Singh, Sardar Jaswant Singh and Sardar Labh Singh (see above photo).
 The construction took five years and this was not always plain sailing for the people concerned with construction.
 Unfortunately Mr. Gilbert Dean died in May, 1959.
 Capitol Construction Company started the works in 1960 and Messrs.
 Bansal Brothers Limited completed the works.
 Sardar Santa Singh, the Road Contractor tarmacked the open space inside the Gurdwara.
-The building was completed in 1963 and officially opened by Sardar Inder Singh Gill (see photo)on 1 st November, 1963.
+The building was completed in 1963 and officially opened by Sardar Inder Singh Gill on 1 st November, 1963.
 The flag of the "Panth" was hoisted by Sardar Jodh Singh, retired Chief Inspector of Police.

 Siri Guru Singh Sabha Gurdwara(above) has right through held its weekly diwans on Sundays, Istri Sabha, the ladies wing in Racecourse Road on Fridays and the Istri Sabha, South 'C' on Thursday's.
 The Istri Sabha's always have been stout pillars of the Sabha.
 They have always assisted in the organisation of Guru ka Langar.